 OAuth vs OpenID Connect (OIDC)

 OAuth 2.0 and OpenID Connect (OIDC) are often mistaken for the same thing, but this is not exact.
-OAuth 2.0 is a protocol that lets you authorize one website (the consumer or client) to access your data from another website (the resource server or provider).
+OAuth 2.0 is a protocol that lets you authorize one website (the consumer or application) to access your data from another website (the resource server or provider).
 For example, you want to authorize a website to access some files from your Dropbox account.
 The website will redirect you to Dropbox which will ask you whether it should provide access to your files.
 If you agree the website will be authorized to access your files from Dropbox.
 At the core, OAuth 2.0 is about resource access and sharing.
 OpenID Connect, on the other hand, is a simple identity layer built on top of the OAuth 2.0 protocol.
 It gives you one login for multiple sites.
 Each time you need to log in to a website using OIDC, you are redirected to your OpenID site where you login, and then taken back to the website.
 At the core, OIDC is concerned with user authentication.

 SAML is an XML-based protocol, that provides both authentication and authorization between trusted parties.